Learning neutrino effects in Cosmology with Convolutional Neural Networks: Results

 Voids are the most under-dense regions of our Universe and together with halos, filaments, and walls, constitute the large-scale structure of the Universe, known as the cosmic web.
 Voids enclose a large amount of cosmological information since they fill most of the volume of the Universe.
 Massive neutrinos modify the properties of cosmic voids, such as their number, size and shape.
 This occurs because the large thermal velocities of massive neutrinos prevent their evacuation from cosmic voids.
 Consequently, such additional mass within voids affects their evolution.

 The last statistical tool we consider in this section is the void size function, defined as the abundance of voids as a function of the voids radius.
 In presence of massive neutrinos, the abundance of large voids is suppressed.
 This occurs because the additional neutrino masses inside the voids slow down their evolution and make voids smaller and denser~\citep{Massara_2015, Kreisch:2018var, Pisani:2019cvo}.
-Here we used the algorithm described in~\cite{Banerjee_2016} in order to identify voids in the galaxy distribution of our U-Net model, the target and the input.
-In Figure~\ref{fig:VF}, we compare the average void size function over ten realizations from the U-Net model (blue line), the input (red line), and the target (black line).
+Here we used the algorithm described in~\cite{Banerjee_2016} in order to identify voids in the galaxy distribution of our \DM, the target and the input.
+In Figure~\ref{fig:VF}, upper panel, we compare the average void size function over ten realizations from the \DM~(blue line), the input (red line), and the target (black line).
 We can see the suppression of the voids abundance induced by massive neutrinos (blue and black lines) at larger radius.
-We can also note the good agreement in the void size function among the U-Net model and the target.
-This indicates that our approach is also able to capture voids' information completely.
+The bottom panel shows the transfer function as a function of radius for the input and the neural network model.
+We can note the good agreement in the void size function among the \DM~and the target up to $R\approx20$ $[\rm h^{-1} Mpc]$.
+The discrepancy from the unity increases by a $8\%$ as the radius increases around 30 $[\rm h^{-1} Mpc]$.
+This indicates that our approach is also able to capture voids' information at the relevant scales.